Share this with someone who might benefit.

 We all want someone who accepts us for who we are.
 We want someone who loves us as we are.
 That means even if we disagree with someone, we accept them exactly as they are.
 It’s supporting their path even if we don’t like the path they’re on.

 And I’m not talking about a life-threatening path.
-I just mean everyone is different and we all have different likes and dislikes and different opinions.
+I just mean, everyone is different, and we all have different likes, dislikes, and opinions.
 And loving someone even though they are different, and letting them be themselves even though there are times we may not agree, is healthy love.

 That’s part of being in a relationship – accepting someone for who they are, accepting what makes them happy, and supporting their happiness.
 That’s what makes most strong, long-lasting relationships.